shioyama/mobility/README.md

 ### <a name="quickstart"></a>Getting Started

-Once the install generator has been run to generate translation tables, using Mobility is as easy as adding a few lines to any class you want to translate:
+Once the install generator has been run to generate translation tables, using Mobility is as easy as adding a few lines to any class you want to translate.
+Simply pass one or more attribute names to the `translates` method with a hash of options, like this:

 ```ruby
 class Word < ApplicationRecord